Introduction to Thailand Part 2

 The Flag of Siam

-When Thailand was Siam, the flag used was a red-based flag with a white elephant.
+When Thailand was Siam, the red-based flag with a white elephant was used.
 This was from the mid-19th century until 1916.
 The elephant flag was replaced in 1916 with a white & red horizontally striped flag.
-That flag was modified in 1917, when blue was added, Thailand’s national colour.
+That flag was modified in 1917 when blue was added, Thailand’s national color.

 The flag from 1917 is still being used to this day.
 The Thai flag is known locally as Thong Trairong, which means “tricolor flag .”It was selected on 28 September 1917 after King Rama VI declared a royal decree.